Rapid Review of Aerosol Generating Procedures in Dentistry

 The methodology used for the development of this guidance, including details of the scope, evidence search strategy, evidence appraisal and the considered judgement process can be found in the Rapid Review Methodology (PDF) document.

-The agreed position statements presented in this document are based on the evidence available at the time of publication.
-In view of the constantly evolving COVID-19 situation, this is a living document and the Working Group has continued to assess new evidence to maintain currency of the document.
-A separate report of more recently published evidence up to 2 March 2021 is provided.
+The agreed position statements presented in this document were based on the evidence available at the time of publication.
+In view of the constantly evolving COVID-19 situation, the Working Group has continued to assess new evidence to maintain currency of the document for six months post-publication.
+A separate report of the more recently published evidence up to 2 March 2021 was provided.

 SDCEP has also compiled a summary of currently available information on ventilation, with a focus on advice and information that has relevance for dental facilities.
 This resource is available via the COVID-19: Practice Recovery webpage.